-Sr. No. On completing the course, students will be able to CO1 Learn about the classical thermodynamics and revise the basic concepts CO2 Learn to conceptualise the statistical mechanics derivations CO3 Understand the link between classical mechanics and quantum mechanics by studying statistical mechanics CO4 Derive the thermodynamic parameters from quantum chemistry CO5 Study the irreversible thermodynamics and correlating real life problems
+S. No. On completing the course, CO1 Students will learn about the classical thermodynamics and revise the basic concepts CO2 Learn to conceptualise the statistical mechanics derivations CO3 Understands the link between classical mechanics and quantum mechanics by studying statistical mechanics CO4 Deriving the thermodynamic parameters from quantum chemistry CO5 Studying the irreversible thermodynamics and correlating real life problems